joshturner0727/BookNest/README.md

 - **Node.js**: For backend development and server setup
 - **SQLite**: For relational database management

-## Development Process Used

-- **Agile Methodology**: Emphasizing iterative development, regular testing, and continuous feedback to adapt and improve features.

 ## Notes

 - Ensure all dependencies are installed using `npm install` before running the application.